f-corvaro/NETPRACTICE/README.md

 ### Training Levels

 <p align="justify">
 The training consists of ten levels, each presenting a non-functioning network diagram.
 At the top of your window, you will see the goal for each level, outlining the issues you need to resolve to ensure the network operates correctly.
 You have two main buttons at your disposal:

 - **Check again**: Verifies whether your configuration is correct.
 - **Get my config**: Downloads your current configuration, which is essential for submitting your assignment.

 Upon successfully completing a level, a new button will appear, allowing you to proceed to the next level.
-Before advancing, remember to export your configuration using the **Get my config** button and save it to your Git repository.
+Before advancing, remember to export your configuration using he **Get my config** button and save it to your Git repository.

 At the bottom of the page, you will find logs that can help you understand why your configuration might be incorrect.
 To succeed, modify the unshaded fields until your network configuration is correct.

 To complete this assignment, it is strongly recommended to understand how addressing works in a network, especially with devices such as routers.
 Make sure to read about TCP/IP addressing.

-You can find my NetPractice logs [here](https://github.com/f-corvaro/NETPRACTICE/tree/main/netpractice).
 Before diving into the exercises, it's important to familiarize yourself with the theoretical background required for this material.

 </p>